 Walter has a VERY nice house (particuarly for an Animal Control Officer), a wonderful wife, Agatha (Virginia Madsen: CANDYMAN, THE PROPHECY, THE HAUNTING), a good son, Robin (Logan Lerman: THE BUTTERFLY EFFECT), and moves through his life relatively well.
 As we learn from his inner monologue, however, Walter also believes that everything is destined to happen.

 Soon Walter is becoming obsessed with the number 23 and finds it everywhere in everything.
-The entire universe can be broke down or add up to 23!
+The entire universe can be broke down or add up, divided or multiplied to 23!
 Like a true obsessive, he either ignores everything that can't add, divide, subtract or multiply into his addiction, or he refuses the logical outcome of his ever more poor math skills.
-His wife's friend and psychiatrist tries to show him the error of his ways, by pointing out the illogical inconsistency of the 23 Enigma.
+His wife's friend and psychiatrist tries to show him the error of his ways by pointing out the illogical inconsistency of the 23 Enigma.
 If someone finds a different answer in their calculations, one that isn't a 23, they'll struggle through all manner of mutated reasoning to come up with 23.